abiwaters/Mirror_c3ddb/Requesting-Access-to-the-Cluster.md

 	* Username (if possible, please request the username that is used by your institutional email)

-	* Passphrase (**Note: Although SSH keys are used, you will need to save your passphrase to log in.** If you lose your passphrase you will need to reset your SSH key.)
+	* Passphrase (**Note: Although SSH keys are used, you will need to save your passphrase to log in.
+Passphrases may contain spaces or symbols** If you lose your passphrase you will need to reset your SSH key.)

 Once you click submit, your SSH keys will begin download immediately.
 Save these to your local machine.